Bankruptcy & Family Law Lawyers in California

 If the non-filing spouse does not participate in the process, often their rights will be waived or at least compromised.
 Family law / bankruptcy crossover cases, in particular, can become complicated and messy when not handled properly, however, hiring a skilled attorney who understands family law and bankruptcy early in the process can help avoid the mistakes that inevitably occur when parties represent themselves in court.

-Riverside Attorneys Combining Knowledge & Skill in Divorce / Bankruptcy Crossover Issues
+California Attorneys Combining Knowledge & Skill in Divorce / Bankruptcy Crossover Issues

 Going through a divorce can be an extremely stressful and emotional process, and if your case also involves bankruptcy proceedings, it is crucial you have knowledgeable legal representation to manage the interrelated aspects of both areas.
 Our firm understands what is involved for both types of cases and can anticipate and address the complex problems that might occur when couples are preparing for divorce, bankruptcy, or both.